Frequently Asked Questions

 Want to specify healthcare preferences or name decision-makers in case of incapacity

 Estate planning ensures your wishes are known and legally protected, no matter your age or financial status.
+I offer mobile estate planning services in Paducah, KY to make this process as easy and accessible as possible.

 Q: What is a Will?

 A: A will is a legal document that outlines your wishes for how your assets and property should be distributed after your death.
 It also allows you to name a guardian for your minor children and appoint an executor to manage your estate.
 Without a valid will, state laws (called intestacy laws) determine how your estate is divided, which may not reflect your intentions.
 A will is a fundamental part of any estate plan and helps ensure that your decisions—not the courts—guide what happens after you're gone.
+If you’re in the Paducah, KY area, I can assist you with creating a will that meets your specific needs and goals.

 Q: What is a Power of Attorney (POA)?